ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 ***

 ## Gateway Preparation
 * The first thing to do is to connect all the antennas to the device.
 In the case of the [RAK7244C](https://docs.rakwireless.com/Product-Categories/WisGate/RAK7244C/Quickstart) there are four antennas.
 1x GPS, 2x LTE and 1x LoRa.
 All the ports (USB, HDMI, Ethernet, Antennas, ...) are labeled in [here](https://docs.rakwireless.com/Product-Categories/WisGate/RAK7244/Datasheet/#rak7244c-2).
-The two LTE antennas have to be connected to hte lower two antenna ports.
+The two LTE antennas have to be connected to the lower two antenna ports.
 Now the LoRa antenna can only be connected to the upper left port, only leaving the upper right one for the GPS antenna.
 The Micro-SD card slot is located beneath the antenna ports.
-Remove the Micro-SD card if already inserted, it is needed for the next step.
+Remove the Micro-SD card, if already inserted.
+It is needed for the next step.
 ***

 ## OS Setup
 * RAK provides an own variation of [Raspbian](https://www.raspbian.org/) with ChirpStack and all drivers needed for the LoRa, GPS and LTE modules pre-installed.
-It is strongly recommended to use this image.
-It can be **[downloaded here](https://docs.rakwireless.com/Product-Categories/WisGate/RAK7244C/Overview/)**. **Note** that the image contained in the ZIP archive must match your gateway model.
-You won't notice that you chose the wrong image immediately but only after a while when things like GPS aren't working.
+It is strongly recommended using this image.
+It can be **[downloaded here](https://docs.rakwireless.com/Product-Categories/WisGate/RAK7244C/Overview/)**. **Note** that the image, contained in the ZIP archive, must match your gateway model.
+You won't notice that you chose the wrong image immediately, but only after a while when things like GPS aren't working.

 ### OS Installation
 * After unpacking the ZIP file, the contained `.img` file can be flashed onto the Micro-SD card.
 On Linux systems, the `.img` can be flashed like this:
 ```sh
 sudo dd if=IMAGE_NAME.img status=progress of=/dev/mmcblk0
 ```
+> **NOTE: This command can accidentally overwrite data on your hard-drive or other connected devices and should be used carefully.
-* Of course, `/dev/mmcblk0` is just the path to the Micro-SD card on my system.
-It may vary on yours; make sure you use the correct path, because you might accidentially overwrite data on other devices.
+`/dev/mmcblk0` is just the path to the Micro-SD card on my system.
+It may vary on yours; make sure you use the correct path.**

+* As an alternative, you can use any software package, which is able to create bootable drives from Images.

 ### OS Configuration
 * Insert the Micro-SD card and power on the device.
 The first boot will take a while (...), you can check the progress by connecting the gateway to your monitor with a HDMI-microHDMI cable.
 Continue once it reaches the login prompt.
 Now follow [the instructions provided in the official documentation of the RAK7244C](https://docs.rakwireless.com/Product-Categories/WisGate/RAK7244C/Quickstart/).
-You will need to SSH onto the gateway for the next step.
+You will need to connect to the gateway via SSH for the next step.

 #### OS Update
 * **This step is very important** because the image provided by RAK currently (as of December 2020) comes with an outdated version of ChirpStack.